 - Excusing a family member’s violent or manipulative behavior, even if it has a direct impact on your psychological or physical health

 Another critical objective is to restore a healthy group structure.
-In families that have been devastated by addiction, the structure of the home has often broken down completely.
+In families that have been devastated by addiction, the structure of the home breaks down completely.
 Family life may be chaotic and disorganized.
 Parents may have lost their authority and may be unable to set limits with addicted teens.
 Therapy sessions must focus on improving communication and restoring appropriate family roles.
-Creating a safe, sober home environment is one of the primary objectives of therapy.
+Creating a safe, sober home environment is one of the primary objectives of therapy.4

 Families who engage in addiction treatment therapy have the opportunity to explore their strengths as well as their weaknesses.
-Through intensive group sessions and activities, you can rebuild trust and develop a new sense of empathy for your loved ones.
+Through intensive group sessions and activities, members rebuild trust and develop a new sense of empathy.

 Continuing Your Recovery

 Healing the family doesn’t end when the addict graduates from rehab.
 Ongoing therapy for spouses, parents and children is a key component of a successful aftercare program.
-Addiction research shows that keeping your family involved in your recovery can make all the difference in the world in your chances of long-term success.
+Addiction research shows keeping your family involved in your recovery supports long-term success.

 Recovery gives you the opportunity to restore broken bonds and rebuild your home life on a more solid, sober foundation.
 The Oaks at La Paloma’s innovative recovery services include intensive programs for family members, both in an inpatient and an outpatient setting.
-When you’re ready to reach out, we’re here to help you and your loved ones rebuild your relationships.
+When you’re ready to reach out, we’re here to help you and your loved one rebuild for the future.
 Call our toll-free number at any time for a confidential discussion of your needs.